 How long does it usually take to implement a tax strategy before a sale?

-Based on my experience and industry reports, you should begin discussions with a CPA or tax advisor specializing in M&A at least six to twelve months before listing your business.
+Based on my experience and industry reports, I recommend initiating discussions with a CPA or tax advisor specializing in mergers and acquisitions (M&A) at least six to twelve months before listing your business.
 Complex strategies—such as restructuring from a C corporation to an S corporation or implementing sophisticated estate planning—might require multi-year planning to be fully effective and comply with look-back periods under California tax laws and federal guidelines.

 Can I apply both federal and California tax deductions in the same transaction?

 Yes, you absolutely can and should aim to apply both federal and California tax deductions.
 However, it’s crucial to understand that the rules can differ significantly between federal and state levels.
-Some federal deductions may not align with California tax laws, and the calculation or limitations might vary.
-Coordinating closely with an expert familiar with both sets of regulations is essential to avoid unintentional oversights or errors that could lead to disallowed claims or penalties.
+Some federal deductions may not align with California tax laws, and their calculations or limitations may vary.
+Coordinating closely with an expert familiar with both sets of regulations is crucial to avoid unintentional oversights or errors that could result in disallowed claims or penalties.

 What if my business sale meets the Net Investment Income Tax threshold?